 - The article (in .doc or .docx format), approximately 900 words

 - A headshot and bio for the author’s profile at the end of the post.
-Your bio may not be longer than 100 words and may include a link to your website.
+Your bio should be no longer than 100 words and may include a link to your website.

-- Any images for your post, indicating the source and proof of permission to use the image.
+- When submitting images for your post please provide the source and proof of permission to use the image.

 We serve professional interpreters.
-In ATA, our members are medical, court, education, conference, community and liaison interpreters, among others.
-Bear in mind that a large percentage of the ATA Interpreting Division members also translate.
+ATA Interpreters Division members are medical, court, education, conference, community, and liaison interpreters, among others.
+Alarge percentage of the ATA Interpreting Division members also translate.
 We seek posts that serve all our members in all of their professional capacities.

 Length and layout

-We strive to keep blog posts short, as close to 900 words as possible.
-We want to strike a balance between a quick thought and an academic thesis.
-We encourage the use of bulleted or numbered lists, if applicable to the post.
-However, since one of the functions of the Division is to bring new information to the field, we appreciate some longer posts if the information is well researched and written.
+Blog posts should be short, as close to 900 words as possible.
+The use of bulleted or numbered lists, if applicable, is encouraged.
+However, since one of the functions of the Division is to bring new information to the field, we appreciate some longer articles if the information is well-researched and well-written.
 We will evaluate those articles on a case by case basis and find ways to bring top quality material to our members.

 Opinions must be supported by experience, reliable studies, and/or research; we do not publish opinion pieces per se.